Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 /// A [ChangeNotifier] that provides an ability to manage application's deep links. class DeepLinksNotifier extends ChangeNotifier {

+  // Other fields, constructor here...

-  /// The current value of [PageDeepLinks] of the application.
+  /// A current value of the deep link in the application.
-  PageDeepLinks _currentDeepLinks;
+  PageDeepLinks _currrentDeepLinks;

-  /// Provides a value of the current [PageDeepLinks] state.
-  PageDeepLinks get currentDeepLinks => _currentDeepLinks;

   /// Handles the given [routeConfiguration] and updates the [PageDeepLinks] value. void handleRouteConfiguration(RouteConfiguration routeConfiguration) {